Establish value for customers

 This demand-driven approach is the engine behind Just-in-Time (JIT) manufacturing and delivery.
 By creating products only as needed, a pull system enables an organization to minimize work-in-progress (WIP), dramatically reduce inventory holding costs, and free up resources.
 This not only makes the operation more efficient but also more flexible and responsive, as it can quickly adapt to changes in customer demand without being burdened by stockpiles of unwanted goods.

-The first four principles combine to build a lean system.
-Still, it is the fifth and final principle—pursuing perfection—that makes the system sustainable and transforms it into an enduring organizational culture.
-This principle is the commitment to relentlessly and continuously strive for a perfect process—one that creates pure value with zero waste.
+The first four principles combine to build a Lean system.
+However, it is the fifth and final principle — pursuing perfection — that makes the system sustainable and transforms it into an enduring organizational culture.
+This principle is the commitment to relentlessly and continuously strive for a perfect process — one that creates pure value with zero waste.
 Lean is not a project with a defined end date; it is a journey of constant optimization.

 The pursuit of perfection is the bedrock of the entire lean philosophy.
 It means that every employee, at every level, is empowered and expected to question existing processes and contribute to their improvement continually.
 This creates a learning organization that constantly seeks ways to improve, every single day.
 Perfection itself may be an unattainable goal, but constant striving to get closer is what drives innovation, adaptation, and long-term competitive advantage.